MuhamedGad/Data-Science-Portfolio/README.md

-# Personal-Info
+# Data Science Portfolio
-this repo contains some info about me such as cv file and more
+### this repo contains my projects in data science (skill based, end to end, ...), and also some courses or certificates i took